When to take a second look

 Listen, I am not above a promo offer, and if you’re in the market for a new chequing account you should know that there are some great ones on the table.
 If you know you need to switch anyways, it’s worth doing your research.

-Right now, Scotiabank is offering a $300 bonus for eligible customers who sign up for an Ultimate or Preferred account.
+Right now, Scotiabank is offering a $300 welcome bonus for eligible customers who sign up for an Ultimate or Preferred package.
 If you were in the market for an account anyways, and those ones fit your needs and your overall financial life?
 Pals, my motto is and has always been, why not take the free money?

 Especially since, let’s be honest, most of us don’t switch accounts every day because it is a hassle.
 Your chequing account should, rightly, be a long-term companion in the game of life, if for no other reason than it will save you time and — if you shopped around well! — money.